 Doctoral Student Low Enrollment

-Doctoral students who have completed ALL academic coursework (excluding comprehensive exam, dissertation and/or internship), but who continue to work toward completion of those requirements, may be considered full-time during periods of registration in those courses.
+Doctoral students who have completed ALL academic coursework (excluding comprehensive exam, dissertation and/or internship), but who continue to work toward completion of those requirements may be considered full-time during periods of registration in those (comprehensive exam, dissertation and/or internship) courses.
 After such registrations are no longer needed to satisfy program requirements, a doctoral student may enroll in a Continuous Enrollment (767) course and be considered a full-time student.
 A FINAL program of study must be on file to verify eligibility, and a formal request is required.
-Request forms are available on the Registrar’s website.
+Request forms are available on the Registrar’s website (emich.edu/registrar/forms).

 Enrollment in the Continuous Enrollment (767) course will not apply toward degree completion, nor will there be assignments or a grade.

-- enabling access to University services such as the library as thesis/dissertation or final projects are being completed
+● enabling access to University services such as the library as the thesis/dissertation or final project is being completed;

-- delaying loan repayment while completing thesis, dissertation or final project
+● delaying loan repayment while completing a thesis, dissertation, or final project;

 Some graduate programs, such as the doctoral program in Educational Leadership, may require continuous enrollment.
-Students may repeat enrollment as often as needed.
+Students may repeat registration in a continuous enrollment course as often as needed.